usrivastava91/stock-board/README.md

 # stock-board

+Its a stock-board application which use websockets to fetch the name and price of stocks, and display the trend in prices and updates.
 After cloning the application, run 'npm install' to install the dependencies, and then run 'npm run start' to start the application locally.